meet24/meet24/README.md

 ★ Experienced in Analytical, Communication and Interpersonal skills

-★ A Strong contributor with a passion to produce quality of service.
-Possessing excellent customer relations in collecting, and analyzing user requirements
+★ A Strong contributor with a passion to produce quality of service

+★ Possessing excellent customer relations in collecting, and analyzing user requirements

 ★ Experience working in teams and developed leadership qualities by coordinating technical and nontechnical events